paddygregory/quote-api/README.md

-This is the backend for my quote generator web app hosted at.
+This is the backend for my quote generator web app.
 It uses FastAPI to query to a PostGreSQL database hosted on render..

 ➡️➡️ HOSTED AT: https://paddygregory.com/ ⬅️⬅️